Carnage in Paris sends shudders through tourist sector

 “The feedback I am getting from visitors and tour operators is that there is no panic,” he said.
 “There will be an impact.
 The question is: will it last until the Christmas holidays or will business pick up in the next 15 days?”

-Hotel group Marriott (MAR.O) is waiving cancellation fees for bookings at its 15 properties in Paris through Nov.
-28 and has increased security at a number of them.
+Hotel group Marriott is waiving cancellation fees for bookings at its 15 properties in Paris through Nov.
+28 and has increased security at a number of those properties.

 Along the banks of the river Seine that runs through Paris vendors were nervous at the traditional stalls that sell postcards and souvenirs from the “City of Light”.